aubreypwd/wordpress-themereview-vvv/readme.md

-# VVV Theme Development and Review
+# A WordPress Theme Reviewers VVV

 This is an [auto-sitesetup](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Auto-site-Setup) designed to be used with [Varying Vagrants Vagrant](https://github.com/Varying-Vagrant-Vagrants/VVV) for reviewing WordPress.org themes.